Birth of Kazi Nazrul Islam

 Nazrul's health condition deteriorated.
 He was affected with Bronchopneumonia.

 The poet breathed his last

 Kazi Nazrul Islam at his old age

-At 9:40 AM in the morning the rebel poet Kazi Nazrul Islam died.
+At 9:40 AM in the morning the rebel poet Kazi Nazrul Islam left the mortal world.